YWCA Canada Staff

 Prior to joining the National Office in November 2014, Andrea worked for non-profit organizations in Europe, including the German Olympic Sports Confederation, and for the College of Physiotherapists of Ontario.
 Andrea holds a Master’s degree in education.
 She has volunteered for organizations supporting children and women with disabilities and is passionate about furthering gender equality and the successful integration of immigrant women into a diverse society.

-Sydney Piggott (she/her) is a dynamic, results-oriented program manager and researcher with professional experience in international development, corporate social responsibility, youth empowerment, and gender advocacy.
-Since joining the YWCA Canada team in 2016, she has been an integral part of several national projects and campaigns including the Young Women’s National Leadership Program, Open Doors: An Inclusive Service Model, Think Big <Look Back> Start Small, Project Shift: Creating a safer digital world for young women, and #NOTokay.
-She is fluent in French and English.
+Sydney Piggott (she/her) is a dynamic, results-oriented program director and researcher with nearly 10 years of professional experience in international development, corporate social responsibility, gender advocacy, and youth empowerment.
+Since joining the movement in 2016, she has been leading impact-driven projects and campaigns including Born to Be Bold: Measuring success for women’s access to the labour market, Open Doors: An inclusive service model for women, the Young Women’s National Leadership Program, and more.
+She is fluent in English and French.

 |Anjum Sultana graduated with a Masters of Public Health from the Dalla Lana School of Public Health at the University of Toronto.
 During her graduate studies, Anjum received the Ontario Graduate Scholarship, was accepted into the Public Health Policy Collaborative, and was a Junior Fellow at Massey College.
 During her graduate studies, she was Executive Co-Director of IMAGINE, the University of Toronto student-run interprofessional clinic and health promotion initiative that provides access to health care services for people without OHIP coverage.